Type 45 240 mm howitzer: History and development

 The Type 45 was developed after the Russo-Japanese War showed the value of heavy caliber howitzers and mortars when attacking strongly fortified enemy positions.
 The heavy weapons used by the Japanese Army at the Siege of Port Arthur were 28cm Imperial Japanese army howitzers.
 The Type 45 was the first such weapon designed and built entirely in Japan, and entered service in 1912.
 It was usually deployed as part of coastal artillery batteries.

 The Type 45 could be disassembled and transported in 10 vehicles.
 It was used by heavy artillery units.

 Design

 The Type 45 was an extremely heavy weapon, weighing nearly 38 tonnes (84,000 pounds) when emplaced.
 Setup required considerable time and the use of a crane to raise the heavy gun barrel onto a firing platform.
-The gun was normally used in static positions, either for siege or defense.
+The gun was normally used in static positions, either for siege or defense, it was based on an unknown French howitzer.

 The gun could fire an armour-piercing shell with a muzzle velocity of 400 metres (1300 feet) per second to a maximum range of 10 km (11,000 yards).
 For reloading, the gun was lowered to the horizontal.
 The breech was an interrupted screw design.